nats-io/nats-site/content/about.md

 ## Roadmap

 The purpose of the roadmap is to communicate the known set of features and changes coming in a release.
 Each release contains a set of strategic and high-value changes decided by the NATS maintainers.
-There are serveral sources of input for this decision making:
+There are several sources of input for this decision making:

 - Community, driven by GitHub and Slack interest and discussions
 - Customers, solicited from [Synadia's](https://synadia.com) customer use cases